royalfig/State-of-the-Meeting-2019/docs/prizes/README.md

 ## Reingold Prize

 ::: tip
 Established in 1955 by Ida and Henry Schuman of New York City to recognize an original graduate student essay on the history of science and its cultural influences.
-[Learn more](https://hssonline.org/about/honors/nathan-reingold-prize/)
+[Learn more about the Reingold Prize](https://hssonline.org/about/honors/nathan-reingold-prize/)
 :::

 <p class="prize-winner">Brad Bolman</p>